-For the SHPS, the Group is able to identify its share of the scheme assets and scheme liabilities from 1 April 2018 and therefore has applied defined benefit accounting from this date onwards.
+For the SHPS, the Society is able to identify its share of the scheme assets and scheme liabilities from 1 April 2018 and therefore has applied defined benefit accounting from this date onwards.
 FRS 102 Section 28 requires the difference on transition from defined contribution to defined benefit accounting to be presented separately in other comprehensive income.
-The Group early adopted the amendment made to Section 28 of FRS 102, as issued in May 2019 by the Financial Reporting Council, and therefore recognised the difference on transition to defined benefit accounting in the year ended 31 March 2019.
+The Society early adopted the amendment made to Section 28 of FRS 102, as issued in May 2019 by the Financial Reporting Council, and therefore recognised the difference on transition to defined 31 March 2019.